miguelangelniu/poke-api-flutter/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# Poke api for fun

+Just a little project for fun but it's not finished yet.
+This is more like a flutter practice.

+Experience
+1) I can find pokemons by name or ID
+2) I can see the base stats for that pokemon
+3) I was planning on add a favorite list of pokemons
+4) The NEWS tab i think it was by default hahaha i don't remmember